igorkry/tnt4j-streams/README.md

  strings are assumed to match the format supported by this parser.
 Default value - `null`.
 (Optional)
  * StripQuotes - whether surrounding double quotes should be stripped from extracted data values.
 Default value - `true`.
 (Optional)
+ * EntryPattern - pattern used to to split data into name/value pairs.
+It should define two RegEx groups named `key` and `value` used to map data contained values to name/value pair. **NOTE:** this parameter takes preference on `FieldDelim` and `ValueDelim` parameters.
+ (Optional)

     sample:
 ```xml